 An introduction to the parasitic diseases of domestic and wild animals with emphasis on their biology and control.
 Prerequisites: Six credits of Biology having a laboratory emphasis.
 An additional three credits of Microbiology are strongly recommended.
-[Fall, Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level [3 credits] Contact hours: 0 OR 4
+[Fall, Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper-Level [3 credits] [4 contact hour(s)]